 (2) People were nice to me.
 Seriously this is probably the first time that the people were nice to me in China.
 Everyone who I asked for directions, helped me.
 And I even got offered a seat in the subway several times.

 (3) Forget taxis, it was hard to locate an empty one.
 Stick with subways, busses, or hire a private car for the day.
 Less than a $100USD for the entire day, especially worth it since we had 4 people.

-(4) Food was very tasty if one stayed away from the touristy recommendations.
-I will be doing another post of the meals I had in Beijing.
+(4) Food was very tasty if one stayed away from the touristy places.
+My recommendations here.

 (5) I was astounded by the amount of domestic tourists visiting Beijing.
 When we visited Gong Wang Fu, I was shocked by the long line of domestic tourists all with various caps waiting to touch this stone tablet for good luck.
 Of course when my grandfather saw this, he was like I have to touch it too.
 End of line to front of line to touch a rock for less than 10 seconds.
 1 hour and 9 minutes.
 Imagine wasting that much time standing in line to touch a rock.